hpc-carpentry/hpc-python/_episodes/05-functions.md

 That was very inconvenient.
 We had to define an entire function just to only use it once.
 The solution for this is to write a one-time use function that has no name.
-Such functions are called either anonymous functions or lamdba ufunctions (both mean the same thing).
+Such functions are called either anonymous functions or lamdba functions (both mean the same thing).

 To define a lambda function in python, the general syntax is as follows: